About IFTA (8)

 YES.
 If you fail to file online (if your state has this ability) or postmark your return by the posted filing date, there is both a penalty and interest that need to be included when you DO file.

-PENALTY: this is $50 or 10% of the final amount that you owed for that quarter originally (whichever is the GREATER NUMBER)
+PENALTY: this is $50 or 10% of the final amount that you owed for that quarter originally (whichever is the GREATER NUMBER.)
+Your base jurisdiction keeps this penalty money.

-INTEREST: In addition, you must add .417% per month that you are late to the amount owed to each jurisdiction that you owed. (this number is based on the current annual percentage rate of 5% set by the government divided by 12 months.)
+INTEREST: In addition, you must add .4167% per month that you are late to the amount owed to each jurisdiction that you owed. (this number is based on the current annual percentage rate of 5% set by the government divided by 12 months.)
 Prior to July 1, 2013, the annual percentage rate was 12% annually (or 1% per month.)
+Your base jurisdiction has to pay out this interest to the others.

 If you were getting a refund from a particular jurisdiction, or did not owe anything to a particular jurisdiction, then you do NOT owe that jurisdiction INTEREST, but you still have the PENALTY portion to pay on the return as a whole.